Designing a Better Learner Experience in edTech: How to Reflect Pedagogy through UI

 The NSGRA menu structure helps educators follow assessment tasks in a specific order.

-Scholastic’s Next Step Guided Reading Assessment, or NSGRA, helps teachers accurately determine their students’ reading levels.
-The tool also provides teachers with insights into how individual students are developing as readers, as well as targeted resources for improving reading skills.
-After collecting assessment data, teachers create reports and group students in their reading classroom.
+The tool provides teachers with insights into how individual students are developing as readers, as well as targeted resources for improving reading skills.

-When Backpack Interactive designed this tool, we ensured that the navigation sequence reflected the order of operations for teachers.
 Conducting assessments, running reports, and creating student groups are the most important tasks for the user, while the resources section provides additional support.

-Because of the importance of navigation to the NSGRA, we conducted rigorous user tests in real classrooms.
 In particular, we used UX prototyping to test sequences and collect teacher feedback on the tool’s navigation.
 Then, we applied user feedback as we headed into final designs.

 4 Ways to Identify the Best Navigation Sequence for Your edTech Product

 You’re about to start designing a new learning tool that showcases the hard work of subject matter experts and your content team.
-How can you use early stakeholder discussions to uncover the best navigation sequence?

-We’ve led countless discovery sessions to figure out this exact challenge.
 Here are four questions you can ask to help your product team organize learning content more effectively and create a great learner experience through UX and UI design choices.

 1. What is the classroom sequence for teaching or learning this concept?

-Consider the steps that go into teaching this concept in the classroom.
-If the product is student-facing, what are the steps students need to take to learn this new concept?
 If there’s a way to name and quantify those steps, use this as a jumping-off point for product navigation.

-By doing this, your navigation will give users an at-a-glance understanding of how the product works, as well as what to expect next.
-That’s context and an organizational structure in a simple glance.
+By doing this, your navigation gives users an at-a-glance understanding of how the product works, as well as what to expect next.

 2. Does an “active” navigation system work for this content?